LosersUnited/AutoCSS/README.md

 ```

 How AutoCSS works is like this, you pass in some props and it works, but
-sometimes youll have to add more props to find your className
+sometimes you'll have to add more props to find your className
 Let's say we want `emojiContainer__8da7f` but we really get `emojiContainer__31342`

 That's where we add `['emojiContainer','emojiContainerClickable']` instead of